-Some people with chronic lung disease need only a brief period of oxygen therapy during an acute exacerbation of their lung disease.
-Others, in whom oxygen levels in the blood are consistently low, may require oxygen therapy on a daily basis.
-In these people, oxygen use improves survival.
+In people with severely low oxygen levels, long-term oxygen therapy increases survival time.
 The more hours a day the oxygen is used, the better the result.
-Survival is better when 12 hours of oxygen are used than when no oxygen is used.
-Survival is even better when oxygen is used continuously (24 hours per day).
-Long-term oxygen use decreases shortness of breath and reduces the strain on the heart that lung disease causes.
-Both sleep and the ability to exercise tend to improve.
+People survive longer when 12 hours of oxygen are used than when no oxygen is used.
+People survive even longer when oxygen is used continuously (24 hours per day).
+However, in people with moderate or slightly low oxygen levels due to chronic lung disease, long term-term oxygen use does not decrease risk of death.
+Regardless of the effects on mortality, long-term oxygen use may decrease shortness of breath and reduces the strain on the heart that lung disease causes.
+Both sleep quality and the ability to exercise tend to improve.

 Some people with chronic lung disease have low levels of oxygen only when they physically exert themselves.
 These people can limit their oxygen use to periods of exertion.
 Other people have low oxygen levels only when they are sleeping.
 These people can limit their oxygen use to overnight hours.

 Inside the home, liquid and compressed gas systems use large tanks to store oxygen.
-Small, portable tanks of compressed oxygen also may be needed for brief periods—a few hours—outside the home.
+These tanks are periodically refilled by a home care company.
+Small, portable tanks of compressed or liquid oxygen or a portable oxygen concentrator may be used outside the home.
 Each system has advantages and disadvantages.

 Oxygen sources should be closed tightly when not in use.
 Because oxygen is flammable and can cause an explosion, it is also important to keep tanks away from any sources of ignition, such as matches, heaters, or hair dryers.
 No one in the house should smoke when oxygen is in use.